ArthurWalraven/ArthurWalraven.github.io/index.md

 I'm interested in understanding large, complex systems, typically through probabilistic methods.
 Currently, my research focuses on the theory of *machine learning*, particularly *(statistical) learning theory* and *deep learning*.
 I'm also interested in the empirical aspects of many fields, ranging from *analogue computing* to *high-performance computing*.
-In particular, I enjoy coding; at all levels: From algorithm design to low-level optimizations.
+In particular, I have a taste for coding; at all levels: From algorithm design to low-level optimisations.

 I hold a major in mathematics and a master's degree in combinatorics from [Universidade Federal do Ceará](https://www.ufc.br/).
-There I worked with Prof. [Fabricio Benevides](http://www.mat.ufc.br/~fabricio/) on *extremal and probabilistic combinatorics*.
+There, I worked with Prof. [Fabricio Benevides](http://www.mat.ufc.br/~fabricio/) on *extremal and probabilistic combinatorics*.
-I took part on a *neuromorphic computing* project while working for [Hewlett Packard Enterprise](https://www.hpe.com/). <!-- and in a *3D printing* project while working for [HP Inc](https://www.hp.com/). -->
+I took part in a *neuromorphic computing* project while working at [Hewlett Packard Enterprise](https://www.hpe.com/). <!-- and in a *3D printing* project while working for [HP Inc](https://www.hp.com/). -->

 ## Publications